LoyolaChicagoCS/gradhandbook/source/regulations.rst

 the work permit.
 The form to start CPT can be found `here
 <http://www.luc.edu/iss/forms.shtml>`_.

 The CPT can be tied to an academic course in either of two ways.
-You get a signature on the CPT application differently in the two cases.
+You get a GPD signature on the CPT application differently in the two cases.
-*Be sure to completely fill out the form except for the faculty signature and date* *before looking for a signature!*
+*Be sure to completely fill out the form except for the GPD signature and date* *before looking for a signature!*
-Do not leave us to guess which of the two options you
+Do not leave the GPD to guess which of the two options you
 want:

 * You can take the Comp 499 course specifically for :ref:`internships`,